Geronimo747/Collaborative-Development-Frack-Hub-/README.md

 Collaborative Development Frack Hub Project

-You need the app.py file and the templates folder with everything inside.
+You need the set_up_database.py and main.py files and everything in the App folder.
-(I advise you create a python virtual enviroment for this; but it's not required.)
+(*I advise you create a python virtual enviroment for this; but it's not required.*)

-You need to install 4 packages:
+You need to install 4 python packages:
 - flask
 - flask-login
 - Flask-SQLAlchemy
 - validators

-pip install **package**
+### pip install **package**

 ## Initial setup, take note of the administrator password in the console.
 Account for admin is admin@frackhub.com, then the password displayed in console [If you lose it you need to delete then reinitialise the database.].